Modelling Hub

 The production cost model, often referred to as our fundamentals model, is a mathematical representation of a physical electricity system.

-This is the foundation of all of our regional models, enabling us to take inputs like system Demand, the minimum hurdle costs of Generation and storage technologies, and to produce a view of a potential future system.
+This is the foundation of all of our regional models, enabling us to take inputs like system Demand, the marginal costs of generators and storage technologies, and to produce a view of the future system.

 Dispatch Model